 Munich: Shocking income differences between districts!

-A look at the income
+A look at income